DOI10.47051/QKCA8741

 Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (=spindle),1214 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
 The specific epithet gigas is a Latin word meaning “giant”.3 According to Greek mythology, the giants were enormous beings with thick serpents for legs.
 They fought a losing battle with the gods and man.3

-See it in the wild: Giant Ground Snakes are unlikely to be seen more than once every few months at any give locality.
+See it in the wild: Giant Ground Snakes are unlikely to be seen more than once every few months at any given locality.
 Few (less than 10) have reportedly been found active while crossing forest trails or moving along the leaf-litter.
 However, seven individuals in addition to a clutch of eggs were found by flipping rotten logs in a recently cleared pasture during a period of two hours.
 The areas having the greatest number of observations of Atractus gigas are Bosque Integral Otonga and Birdwatcher’s House Lodge.

 Author: Alejandro ArteagaaAffiliation: Khamai Foundation, Quito, Ecuador.